* Veto urged if Congress adds funds for scrapped programs

 The new budget built on those decisions, Gates said, adding the determinations were strengthened by the Quadrennial Defense Review, which is completed once every four years.

 “The department’s leadership now recognizes that we must prepare for a much broader range of security challenges on the horizon,” Gates said, pointing to sophisticated new technologies being developed by enemies overseas, threats posed by non-state groups, and other unexpected scenarios.

 “We have learned through painful experience that the wars we fight are seldom the wars we planned,” he said, saying the U.S. military needed versatile capabilities to prepare for future threats.

 Overall, the budget includes $112.8 billion for weapons procurement, up from $104.8 billion in fiscal 2010, and $76 billion for research and development, down from $80 billion.

-The Pentagon’s budget also kills plans for development of a new Navy cruiser, scraps plans to replace the Navy’s EP-3 intelligence aircraft and halts work on a missile early-warning satellite, opting instead to upgrade the Space Based Infrared System satellite being developed by Lockheed.
+The Pentagon’s budget also kills plans for development of a new Navy cruiser, scraps plans to replace the Navy’s EP-3 intelligence aircraft and halts work on a missile early-warning satellite, opting instead to upgrade the Space Based Infrared System satellite already being developed by Lockheed.

-The budget proposal also calls for a delay in replacing two new Navy command and control ships until after 2015, a move the White House said would save $3.8 billion across the Pentagon’s five-year defense plan.
+The budget proposal also calls for a delay in replacing two new Navy command and control shops until after 2015, a move the White House said would save $3.8 billion across the Pentagon’s five-year defense plan.
 The Navy had planned to buy one command ship in 2012, and a second one in 2014.

 Procurement of a new amphibious vehicle being built by General Dynamics Corp (GD.N) for the Marine Corps would be delayed by one year, saving $50 million in fiscal 2011 and cutting risk by allowing more time for testing.